-This is an excerpt from Conditioning for Dance 2nd Edition PDF With Web Resource by Eric Franklin.
+This is an excerpt from Conditioning for Dance 2nd Edition With Web Resource.

 Abdominal Twist and Wave Support

 The upper abdominal twist emphasizes strengthening the rectus abdominis and the obliques.
 It also activates the intercostal (between the ribs) muscles that are actually the continuation into the rib cage of the line of pull of the obliques.
 This exercise may make traditional crunches seem effortless.
 It is another example of advanced conditioning for the abdominal muscles, and you should not perform it if you have a back problem.
 For a reduced level of resistance, perform the exercise without the resistance of the band.

 - Attach a band to a fixed object about 10 inches (25.4 cm) off the ground.
 Lie supine, facing away from the attachment of the band.

 - Hold a loop of band around each hand, and place your hands next to your head.
 Alternatively you can position your hands behind your head to create a cradling support.
 The knees form a 90-degree angle.